orellano-c/transpec_info/README.md

-# transpec_info
-demo data and information for the NIR data transfer tool leo
+# transpec: demo data and information for the NIR data transfer tool